oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 - Use the `helm upgrade` command with the `--reuse-values` parameter.
 - Supply a new `image` value.
 - Supply a new Helm chart the corresponds to the image.
-  - **Important**: Make sure that the `weblogic-kubernetes-operator` source code repository on your local machine is at the operator release to which you are upgrading.
-TBD verify with Ryan, ditto for CRD.

 For example: